sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

     Delay 79
     KeyStrPress c

-In the previous code, you see `MotionNotify`, which indicates the position of the cursor, then I pressed `Alt_L`, waited 147 milliseconds, then pressed `2`, then released `2`, then released `Alt_L` (`Alt_L+2` sends you to the second desktop in DWM).
-The rest of the file consist of the same type of actions.
-As you see is easy to edit (just remember to keep it clean of empty lines, empty lines produce errors).
+In the previous code, first you see `MotionNotify`, which indicates the position of the cursor, then you can see that I pressed `Alt_L`, waited 147 milliseconds, then pressed `2`, then released `2`, then released `Alt_L` (`Alt_L+2` sends you to the second desktop in DWM).
+The rest of the file consists of the same type of actions.
+It's fairly easy to edit (just remember to keep it clean of empty lines, empty lines produce errors).
 If you want to reproduce that again, but going to the third desktop instead, yo could change `KeyStrPress 2` and `KeyStrRelease 2` for `KeyStrPress 3` and `KeyStrRelease 3` respectively.

-Fair enough, you now know a way of recording and replaying macros in X, and it's also very easy to edit.
+Fair enough, now you know a way of recording and replaying macros in X, and it's also very easy to customize.
 Now let's make it more practical.

 ## An use-case